-- 18. The following information is to be provided when applying for an exemption from electronic filing: - Name;

-- IRD/GST Number; - The exemption that is being applied for, i.e. employer, registered person or investment income payer; - Whether the person owns or has access to a computer, smart phone, tablet or similar device that is capable of connecting to the internet; - A detailed reason for requiring an exemption.
+- 18. The following information is to be provided when applying for an exemption from electronic filing: - o Name; - IRD/GST Number; - The exemption that is being applied for, i.e., employer, registered person or investment income payer; - Whether the person owns or has access to a computer, smart phone, tablet or similar device that is capable of connecting to the internet; - A detailed reason for requiring an exemption.
 Specifically, what issues are faced in filing returns or providing information electronically that would impose unreasonable compliance costs on the person. - 19.
-Where the Commissioner decides to allow an exemption to the person, she will provide the reasons for the exemption being granted. - 20.
+The above information can be provided in MyIR or via a tax agent.
+Alternatively, at one of Inland Revenue's front of house customer sites or via post. - 20.
+Where the Commissioner decides to allow an exemption to the person, he will provide reasons for the exemption being granted. - 21.
 When granting an exemption, the Commissioner may set a start date and an end date on the exemption.
-In such a case the Commissioner will provide the reason for setting the time limit. - 21.
+In such a case the Commissioner will provide the reason for setting the time limit. - 22.
 Where no time limit is set, the exemption will apply until the person is notified by the Commissioner that it is to be cancelled.
 In this case the exemption will expire on the date that is 6 months after the date given in the notification.
 The Commissioner reserves the right to revoke a person's exemption at any time it is determined that the person's circumstances have changed and now must file electronically.